Jasmine (Aladdin): Miscellaneous

 Jasmine appears in several video game adaptations of the Aladdin film series, specifically Disney's Aladdin in Nasira's Revenge (2001), in which Jafar's twin sister Nasira plots to avenge her brother's death by capturing Jasmine and the Sultan.
 Jasmine becomes a playable character at certain points throughout the game, navigating levels stealthily by hiding in a large vase.
-The princess also appears as a non-playable character in the Kingdom Hearts video game series as one of the seven Princesses of Heart captured by Maleficent, each of whom is essential to fulfilling the villain's evil plan.
+Jasmine also appears as a non-playable character in the Kingdom Hearts video game series as one of the seven Princesses of Heart.
 Jasmine has appeared in the installments Kingdom Hearts (2002), Kingdom Hearts II (2005), and Kingdom Hearts 358/2 Days (2009).
 Jasmine's kingdom is one of four featured in Disney Princess: Enchanted Journey (2007), which players taking on the role of their own customizable princess can explore via portals to solve various minigames and puzzles, equipped with a magic wand.
 Common Sense Media identified Jasmine's kingdom as among the game's more challenging environments.
 Jasmine appears in Kinect: Disneyland Adventures (2011), located in Adventureland.
 In 2015, Disney Interactive released figurines of both Jasmine and Aladdin for Disney Infinity 2.0 (2014).
 Jasmine became the fifth Disney Princess to be officially added to the game, as well as the first to be made available as a figurine.
 In Disney Infinity 2.0, Jasmine is equipped with a magic carpet in addition to the ability to summon wind and cyclones, inflicting various consequences upon enemies and targets.
-Jasmine is a playable character to unlock for a limited time in the video game Disney Magic Kingdoms.
+Jasmine is a playable character to unlock for a limited time in the video game Disney Magic Kingdoms and appears as a villager in Disney Dreamlight Valley.

 In print, an illustrated version of Jasmine appears in the book Tales from Agrabah: Seven Original Stories of Aladdin and Jasmine (1995), a collection of stories written by author Katherine Applegate that details the lives of the two main characters prior to the events of the film, including how Jasmine came to meet her pet tiger Rajah.